21 Common Reasons Adults Have No Friends or Few Friends

 4. Friends moving on

 As we go through life it’s natural to lose friends as they move away, change jobs, transition to another stage of life, or sadly die.
 Examples include when your friends get married, have children when you can’t or don’t want them, become carers, or travel a lot for their work.
 Of course, it could be you who moves on while people who were previously friends don’t.
-This is all natural.
+Friends moving on is all natural – yet it can trigger feelings of sadness or loneliness.
 Most people we meet and have as friends are only in our lives for a limited time.
 Life-long friends are the minority.
 This is one of the reasons it’s important to continue to meet new people and nurture existing relationships.

 To what extent have friends moving on contributed to you not having friends?

-How could you create time to spend with others?
+How could you create time to spend with friends?

 It’s common for mutual friends to have a closer relationship with one person in a couple and it’s natural to lose some friends in this scenario.
 I remember personally, the one thing I worried about most was losing friends because of my divorce.
 My ex-husband and I had lots of mutual friends, many of whom I didn’t want to lose.
 Neither did he.
 It took a lot of effort to continue to nurture friendships with friends I was closest to and wanted to stay in touch with.
 Almost twenty years later, it’s wonderful that some of my closest friends are still those I met through my first marriage, and to still be on good terms with my ex-husband.